Exporting Confluence Pages to Word: Built-In Exporter vs. Scroll Office

-I was able to identify four major differences between Scroll Office and Atlassian's built-in Word exporter, and I have structured this blog post according to these differences.
+I was able to identify four major differences between Scroll Word Exporter and Atlassian's built-in Word exporter, and I have structured this blog post according to these differences.
 I also added a short overview for everyone who is pressed for time.

 I compared Scroll Office 3.5.0 for Server with Confluence 5.10.5's built-in Word exporter.